The Wall Street Journal's Global Retrenchment

 The Journal’s inner turmoil over its coverage of Donald Trump has been well-documented.
 Restive news staffers have gone on background to reporters to complain about what they see as editor-in-chief Gerry Baker’s overly sympathetic leanings toward Trump; on the opinion side, an op-ed editor was recently forced out of the paper after conflict over the page’s Trump stance.
 That, together with the layoffs, have contributed to what one former Journal reporter in an overseas bureau called a “depressing” atmosphere.

-It’s “pretty grim and pretty depressing,” this reporter, who like others spoke on condition of anonymity.
-Several cited agreements they had signed when their employment was terminated, and had signed non-disclosure clauses, said.
+It’s “pretty grim and pretty depressing,” said that reporter, who like others spoke on condition of anonymity.
+Several cited agreements they had signed when their employment was terminated.
 “No region is safe and all regions will probably be affected by the layoffs.”
 The reporter also mentioned the concerns over Trump coverage, saying Baker’s ordering editors to not refer to Trump’s controversial travel ban as barring those from “majority Muslim” countries as something that was “obviously not taken very well by reporters [overseas].”

 According to sources with knowledge of the situation, the layoffs have been widespread.
 The Moscow bureau has lost two reporters, reducing the size of the office—a particularly key outpost in the context of the ongoing revelations since the campaign about Russia and Trump—to just a small handful of staff.
 The Warsaw bureau lost one of its two reporters, and the Budapest bureau has been shut down, as has the bureau in Madrid.
 The one-man Riyadh bureau has also been closed.
 The paper’s operation in India has lost two reporters, according to a source with knowledge of the reduction.
 All staff in Scandinavia have been laid off except for one.
 The Berlin bureau is said to have been reduced by one.
 (Some of these layoffs were previously reported by Bloomberg and Politico.)
 The layoffs largely occurred in a wave on January 31.